Pinu, Papua New Guinea: Government services

 Pinu village falls under the political jurisdiction of Kairuku Hiri District with its district headquarters at Bereina.
 The political representation is under Kairuku Rural consisting of 17 Local Level Government (LLG) councils, represented by their respective elected councillors.
 The 17 LLGs elect a Council president who represents them in the Provincial Assembly.
 The provincial Assembly is responsible for ensuring services such as infrastructure in the form of roads, bridges, schools, health centres are established and maintained each year.
 The Provincial Assembly is chaired by the Provincial Governor, unless otherwise the incumbent holds a portfolio in the National Parliament, the chair position is voted for within the provincial assembly.

 Pinu village has an elementary school and community school together covering Elementary Prep to Grade 8.
 The school is part of government school system that was originally a church school establish by London Missionary Society in early 1960s.
 The Government took full control of it after independence in 1975.
 By then it had already produce students that were attending Della Salle High School and Iarowari High School for the male students and Our ladies of Sacred Heart (OLSH) High School, and Marinville High School for the female students.
 There were also a few students that were attending Sogeri and Kerevat National High School, and many of them have gone on to tertiary institutions and other technical colleges.

-These elite group of Pinu people today hold some very senior positions both in the Public Service, and the private sector.
-Most of them today enjoy the privileges of their own success, and live and work in the city of Port Moresby and elsewhere, and in turn, enlist their own children in private schools and government schools in the urban areas.
+The elite group of Pinu people today hold senior positions both in the Public Service, and the private sector.
+Most of them today enjoy the privileges of their own success; living and working in the city of Port Moresby and elsewhere, and in turn, enlist their own children in private schools and government schools in the urban areas.
 Most of them have also contributed significantly to the development of this country in their respective duties, and also given their share of resources to Pinu Village.

 Other services include the health service which is run by a medical orderly, and treat patients from the village and the nearby villages.
 There is no proper water supply, and the villagers draw water from the wells, and catch rain water for drinking, cooking and laundry.
 A river tributary flows close to the village and it is used for bathing and laundry.

 It is also well documented that the road system to the village is in atrocious condition, and is inaccessible during rainy seasons.
 Pinu people, including Manumanu and Toutu are disadvantaged during the wet periods, and have to walk long hours to get to the main highway, or use sea transport to access Port Moresby for goods and services.